01Working as a Contractor: Be Your Own Boss

 For a complete list of deductible business expenses in Canada see the Business Expenses as Tax Deductions Index.

-Why Working as a Contractor Is Better Than Being an Employee
+Why Being a Contractor Is Better Than Being an Employee

 According to a study by Intuit, more than 80 percent of large corporations plan to substantially increase their use of a "flexible" workforce.
 The study predicts that by 2020 "contingent" workers will exceed 40 percent of the U.S. workforce.